 Cellular and Systems Neuroscience (BI 755) 4 cr

 Neural Systems (BI 741) [or BI 756] 4 cr

-Graduate Seminar Series in Neuroscience (NE 500/NE 501) 2 cr/ 2 cr
+Biology Seminar Series (BI 583/BI 584) 2 cr/ 2 cr

 Electives: 5 courses 20 cr

 Total Credits 32 cr

-The elective courses should be chosen in consultation with the faculty advisor.
+^{}The elective courses should be chosen in consultation with the faculty advisor.
 It is STRONGLY recommended that at least one of the elective courses be a relevant graduate laboratory course.
 For those doing a research master's, 12 credits can come from research courses.
+For those doing a research master's, 12 credits of electives can come from "research (BI 595)" courses.
+For those doing a scholarly paper, 4 credits of electives can come from "Readings in Biology (BI 701/702)" courses.